graphieros/vue-data-ui/README.md

   </template>
   <template #tooltip-after={ datapoint, seriesIndex, dataset, config }">
     <div>
-      This content shows last
+      This content shows the last
     </div>
   </template>
 </VueUiDonut>
 ```

-The #tooltip-before & #tooltip-after slots also works when using the VueDataUi universal component, if the component it wraps supports them.
+The #tooltip-before & #tooltip-after slots also work when using the VueDataUi universal component, if the component it wraps supports them.

 ## Add a watermark using the #watermark slot